sharwell/developer.rackspace.com/src/docs/cloud-load-balancers/getting-started/index.rst

 Authenticate to gain access to the service
 ==========================================
-To use this service, you must authenticate yourself as a subscriber to the service.
+To use this service you have to authenticate first.
+To do this, you will need your Rackspace username, and one of the following:
-Authenticate by presenting valid Rackspace customer credentials in a ``POST`` to a Rackspace authentication endpoint.

-You can use either of two sets of credentials:

-* your username and password
+* your Rackspace account password
-* your username and API key
+* your Rackspace API key

 Your username and password are the ones you use to login to the Cloud Control Panel at http://mycloud.rackspace.com/.

-You can obtain or create your API key if you are logged in to the Cloud Control Panel: click on your username, then Account Settings; then under Login Details, you can show or reset your API key.
+To find your API key, first navigate to the Cloud Control Panel, then click on your username at the top right corner, and then finally click on Account Settings.
+You will be taken to a page that shows your settings.
+Under Login Details, you can show or reset your API key.

-After you authenticate, you'll have two things:

-* a token, proving that your identity has been authenticated
-* a service catalog, listing the API endpoints available to you

-To begin interacting with a service, send your token to that service's API endpoint.
+Once you have these pieces of information, you can pass them into the SDK:

 .. include:: samples/authentication.rst